 - Access to education

-- Access to social welfare
+- Access to social welfare, if you meet the bonus requirements

 - Register with the Registry Office of the Municipality and get a carta d’identità